After the arrest of former President Mikhail Saakashvili, Georgia holds a vote.

 In a video released on Friday, Saakashvili, who has a fervent following, appealed for his fans to converge on the major street in Tbilisi on Sunday.

-Georgian Dream has been the ruling party since 2012, after being founded by wealthy billionaire Bidzina Ivanishvili.

-Critics have accused the party of prosecuting political opponents and media with criminal charges.
+Georgian Dream, which has been in power since 2012, is been accused by critics of using criminal proceedings to punish political opponents and journalists.
 Tbilisi asked Interpol to issue a red alert against Saakashvili, but Interpol declined.

+After Georgian Dream barely won parliamentary elections in October last year, opposition parties claimed rampant fraud and refused to assume their seats.

+In May, the EU negotiated a deal in which Georgian Dream agreed to organize a fast parliamentary election if it received less than 43% of the vote in Saturday’s local elections.